 This full-service eatery is known for its traditional fish boil featuring freshly caught Lake Michigan whitefish, red potatoes and onions.
 Kerosene is thrown on the fire, causing the pot to boil over with fish oil.

-Where to Sleep in Door County
+Where to Stay in Door County, Wisconsin

 Door County has many unique lodging options.
 We stayed at the Landmark Resort in Egg Harbor.
 Our spacious one-bedroom condo had full kitchen and living room (with a sofa sleeper) overlooking the lake.
 Swimming pools, whirlpools, barbecue grills and walking paths make this an ideal lodging option for families.